 According to the American Bullmastiff Association (ABA) via the American Kennel Club, you should have your Bullmastiff screened for both forms of dysplasia at a very young age.
 Non-steroidal anti-inflammatory drugs (NSAIDs) are a very effective and unharmful treatment in most cases.

-Supplements like glucosamine and omega 3 fatty acids can also help, as can modifying your dog’s diet and exercise.
+Beneficial additives like glucosamine, canine-grade CBD oil, and omega-3 fatty acids may also help, as can modifying your dog’s diet and exercise.
 Left untreated, elbow and hip dysplasia can develop into arthritis.

 Hypothyroidism is a condition where the thyroid gland is dangerously underactive, causing a dog’s metabolism to slow.
 According to VCA Hospitals, it’s usually caused by lymphocytic thyroiditis (an immune-related disease) or idiopathic thyroid gland atrophy (normal thyroid tissue replaced by fat).